Webstore up on Bigcartel.com - Items ON SALE!

 Extreme Metal Night

-Will be playing songs from the new album at both shows… see you there!
+Will be playing songs from the new album at both shows

 Sacrum Lyric Video